Working towards Sustainable Fashion in the Print-on-Demand Industry

 The main problem to tackle is the pollution created by producing and selling apparel.
 To understand the extent of the issue, let’s look at the product life cycle for one of the fashion industry’s favorites: the white cotton t-shirt.

 Cotton apparel is comfortable, durable, and breathable.
 Cotton is also relatively cheap to grow and harvest, so it comes as no surprise that it’s the most widespread non-food crop in the world.

 Unfortunately, it has some drawbacks.
 Cotton farmers use pesticides, insecticides, and fertilizers.
 These mix with the water and drain into soil, affecting the biodiversity of the land and limiting fresh drinking water.

-After cotton is harvested, it’s sent to a textile mill where it’s manufactured into a rough gray fabric.
+After the cotton is harvested, it’s sent to a textile mill where it’s manufactured into rough gray cotton fabric.
 The fabric is then bleached, dyed, and treated with chemicals to achieve the desired look—a soft, white roll of fabric that’s sent to a sewing facility and turned into t-shirts.
 All these production steps can lead to environmental damage because of the chemicals and water they require.